 Answering your Check In question is the equivalent to attendance monitoring – you must therefore answer at least 75% of the questions during the module to be eligible to pass the module.
 The answer is not marked – we are not judging the quality or nature of your answer, merely the fact that you have provided an answer.

 We will use the answers as a basis to understand your progress during the module, and we will discuss interesting points raised in the following class.

 Thinking about and answering the question will contribute greatly to your learning in the module, although it will not be directly related to the key learning activity for each week.

-The Check In will take no longer than 30 minutes to complete and will require you to watch the class briefing video (made available from 4pm on the day of your scheduled class) and then respond to the question.
+The Check In will take no longer than a few minutes to complete and will require you to think about the activities from class and then respond to the question.
 You will also be able to see the responses of other students, and will be able to comment and discuss each other’s answers in a supportive and encouraging way.

 If you do not complete your Check In question, we will be very worried about you.
 You will receive an email asking if you are safe and well, and asking why you have not completed the Check In.

 We care about every single student taking our modules, and we will follow up with you.
 The Check In is very important to us, so please take the time to complete it as thoughtfully as you can.